enricoforti/srd2026/index.md

 An in person, half-day, hackathon-style event designed to catalyze new research by using a flipped format: Stillman School of Business faculty members share upfront research “seeds”:
 - a research question in search of an empirical strategy,
 - a method looking for applications, or
-- a novel dataset with underexplored potential.
+- a dataset with underexplored potential.

 Participants (faculty members and students) brainstorm, match questions to data and methods, and sketch concrete next steps for publishable projects.
 By the end of this session, participants will have sharpened research ideas and may have produced concrete next steps with potential collaborators—such as draft research designs or data-method pairings.